Responsibility at Riihisaari

 For us, environmental responsibility means concrete actions.
 We are committed to saving natural resources and increasing our positive impact on the environment.
 As proof of this, we have been awarded the EcoCompass Certificate.

 We are constantly moving towards more responsible modes of operation, taking into account not only environmental responsibility, but also social, cultural and economic well-being.
-We have initiated the Sustainable Travel Finland (STF) program to help us achieve these goals.
-We have laid out a sustainable development plan, including goals, measures and benchmarks for the future.
+We have initiated the Sustainable Travel Finland program to help us achieve these goals.
+Both STF and Ecocompass certificates are periodically renewed to ensure our development continues on pace to match our increasingly demanding field in the future as well.

 Cultural Responsibility and Our Mission